How to organize documents in a data room hero.

 • All software licenses

-In an M&A context, you'll usually be working with a specific acquirer under NDA.
-Access controls and audit trails become critical here - you need to know exactly who viewed what and when.
+In an M&A deal, you'll typically be working with one specific acquirer under NDA.
+Access controls and audit trails are critical here - you need to know exactly who viewed what and when.

-Some founders maintain an ongoing data room just for their board and existing investors.
-This is separate from the fundraising room and contains:
+Some companies maintain an ongoing data room just for their board and existing investors.
+This is separate from the fundraising room and gets updated regularly.
+It typically contains:

 • Monthly and quarterly financial updates